 Will we be talking during the session?

-How much you choose to speak during the session is entirely up to you.
 Some people prefer not to talk at all once we start the process.
 Others like to bring up things they’re noticing as the session unfolds.
 Some people prefer to wait until the end of the session to discuss what they experienced.
 Whatever feels right to you is completely fine.

 I’m not into woo-woo or new age spiritual things.
 Do I have to believe in acupressure for it to work for me?